jolt-community

 This is effectively a no-op, but shifting the key back to itself prevents the key from being removed.

 There are a few sharp edges to watch out for, however.
 For starters, the "*":"&" idiom is often used multiple times in a spec.
-The * wildcard is non-greedy, which means explicitly shifting a key within a spec excludes it from being matched the * wildcard.
+The * wildcard is non-greedy, which means explicitly shifting a key within a spec excludes it from being matched by the * wildcard.
 Furthermore, if one of a sub-object’s attributes is explicitly shifted within the spec, any unshifted attributes within that sub-object will not be kept.
 Therefore, you may see the "*":"&" idiom more than once within a spec, particularly when sub-objects are being manipulated and unmentioned sub-attributes need to remain as-is.
 However, otherwise untouched nested objects kept with a "*":"&" will remain intact.

 For example, take the following spec, where the input has three sub-objects.